auth0/docs/articles/api/authentication/_login.md

 - The `redirect_uri` value must be specified as a valid callback URL under your [Client's Settings](${manage_url}/#/clients/${account.clientId}/settings).
 - If `response_type=token`, after the user authenticates, it will redirect to your application `callback URL` passing the `access_token` and `id_token` in the address `location.hash`.
 This is used for Single Page Apps and also on Native Mobile SDKs.
-- The main difference between passive and active authentication is that the former happens in the browser through the [Login Page](https://auth0.com/#/login_page) and the latter can be invoked from anywhere (a script, server to server, and so forth).
+- The main difference between passive and active authentication is that the former happens in the browser through the [Auth0 Login Page](https://${account.namespace}/login) and the latter can be invoked from anywhere (a script, server to server, and so forth).

 ### More Information